steven-barkley/Get-My-Hours/README.md

 Now let's focus on Building Apps even if it's not this one or something much more simple.
 Spend focused time doing what is necessary to build a vending machine business of applications that people need.

 Today and tomorrow I have to relax before I am locked into 6 or 7 days a week working.
 But if the hours are short I can study more and test faster.
 If the hours or long I earn more and can save faster.
 Do more faster.

+So I am not contributing to repo or starting on assignment.
+I don't want to be a B.S. person.
+I am focused primarily on fitness but I can do incremental work just a bit at a time with the right guideline.
+I just need the mental strength.